murdercode/laravel-shortcode-plus/README.md

 ## Installation

-First, you need Laravel Livewire:
+(Only for 1.x) First, you need Laravel Livewire:

 ```bash
 composer require livewire/livewire